 General Notes

-This entry describes native pickers that allow a user to set information such as a time or date.
+This entry describes native app pickers that allow a user to set information such as a time or date.
 There may be more uses for such picker inputs as well.

 iOS